jhony-24/fluid-SASS/README.md

 ## What is Fluid-Sass?

-Fluid sass in a scss library to create fluid animations based on movement, just include the mixin in your class and edit it as you like to create fast and beautiful animations.
+Fluid sass in a serie of scss mixins and css classes to create fluid and spring animations based on movement, just include the mixin in your class and edit it as you like to create fast and beautiful animations.
-There are currently **20** animations available.
+There are currently **20** animations available **[official documentation](https://jhony-24.github.io/fluid-sass)**.

 ## Installation